-We expect a large portion of the installations to take place in September 2018, with a rollout of further infrastructure carrying on into 2019.
+We expect more installations to take place in September 2018, with a rollout of further infrastructure carrying on into 2019.

 The easiest and cheapest way of charging your TX is at home.
-A full charge can cost as little as £3.20, especially if done so overnight to take advantage of lower tariffs.
+A full charge can cost around £3, especially if done so overnight to take advantage of lower tariffs.
 With a ChargeMaster 7kW wall box installed, and the typical range of the average driver discussed above, you should be able to operate with ease.
-If this type of charging isn’t available to you, there are also approximately 200 charge points within the Greater Manchester area.
+If this type of charging isn’t available to you, there are over 300 charge points within the Greater Manchester area.

 We’ve partnered with Chargemaster - the UK's leading supplier of home chargers - who can offer a Smart Charger which makes tax returns simpler by generating reports to show the energy used specifically for vehicle charging.
 Please contact your local dealer to learn more or contact Chargemaster.

 There are already a number of charge points and network operators around Manchester drivers can access - these can be found on Zap Map which provides live information on availability, cost and network operator.
 Manchester City Council has its own charging network GMEV , in addition Charge Your Car ( CYC) operate a network – all have apps which can be downloaded.